brucou/state-transducer-visualizer/README.md

 ![cd-player-dagre](./assets/cd-player-automatic-dagre-visualization.png)

-Here is the result of a manual adjustment :
+Here is the result of a manual adjustment, to have less edge-crossing and more readable labels :

 ![cd-player-dagre-adjusted](./assets/cd-player-dagre-visually-adjusted.png)

 For information, PlantUML not so good for visualizing complex state machines.
-But could be customizable?
-The SVG generated can be customized in any case.
+However it is still useful as the generated SVG can be customized at will.

 ![plantuml](./assets/bLRRQjj0.svg)

+In conclusion, such an automatic visualization is useful.
+Even though it has to be improved manually, a good part of the layout is already done.
+It will be interesting in a future version to investigate how other engines display complx compound graphs.

 ## Quick start
-`npm run parcel`
+- `npm run parcel`
+- then open a web browser at the indicated address (should be displayed as a link in your terminal after running parcel)

-## Features
+## Visualization parameters
+Compound state entry transitions are represented by 2-segments line.
+History states have `H` as state name.
+Self-loop are forced to Bezier curves.
+Other parameters could be used.
+To modify them, see the code.

 ## Documentation
+That `README.md` essentially.
+For details about the state transducer library, its motivation and format, please refer to the corresponding [github directory](https://github.com/brucou/state-transducer).

 ## Contributing